BIOP/biop-desktop-doc/run.md

 OR

 ### 2.b.Open a browser and go to [http://127.0.0.1:8888/lab/](http://127.0.0.1:8888/lab/)
-You'll arrive on JupyterLab (which is convenient to drag & drop images/files)
+You'll arrive on JupyterLab (which is convenient to drag & drop image/file)
 ![jupyter lab](/resources/local_JupyterLab.png)
 AND **Click VNC icon**

 ![VNC](/resources/VNC_icon.png)

+OR

 ### 2.c.Open a browser and go to [http://127.0.0.1:8888/vnc/](http://127.0.0.1:8888/vnc/)
 You'll arive directly on the Desktop